Skip to content

 Note

 The following code-snippets build on each other.
 By copying each snippet after the other you should get a working example.
+See the getting started project in examples to view the code in one file.

 Install the bip39 and rand crates required for secure randomness and conversion of mnemonics.
 Add the following lines to your Cargo.toml